kroolar/tech-stack/software-design/design-patterns/adapter.md

 ```

 **Pros:**
-- Communication interface is separated from business logic
+- Communication interface is separated from business logic (SRP)
+- You can add new adapters to existing code without breaking it (OCP)

 **Cons:**
 - Increase complexity.
 Sometimes it’s better rebuild the class